WordPress/WordPress/wp-content/plugins/woocommerce/packages/woocommerce-blocks/readme.txt

 WooCommerce Blocks are the easiest, most flexible way to display your products on posts and pages!

-For more information on what blocks are available, and how to use them, check out the official documentation: https://docs.woocommerce.com/document/woocommerce-blocks/
+For more information on what blocks are available, and how to use them, check out <a href="https://docs.woocommerce.com/document/woocommerce-blocks/
+">the official documentation</a>.

 **Note: Feature plugin for WooCommerce + Gutenberg.
 This plugin serves as a space to iterate and explore new Blocks and updates to existing blocks for WooCommerce, and how WooCommerce might work with the block editor.**